 How VAT returns work

-VAT returns are submitted monthly, quarterly or annually.
-However most businesses including contractors opt to file these quarterly.
+A VAT registered business submits their VAT returns monthly, quarterly, or annually.
+However, most businesses including contractors opt to file these quarterly.
 Ordinarily, under the VAT Standard Rate Scheme, the amount of VAT that a business pays or claims back from HM Revenue and Customs (HMRC) is the difference between:

 - The VAT that is charged by the business on its invoices to its customers; and